microsoft/pxt-ev3/docs/troubleshoot.md

 # Troubleshooting download problems

-If your're having trouble getting your code onto the EV3 Brick, try these steps to see if you can fix the problem.
+If you're having trouble getting your code onto the EV3 Brick, try these steps to see if you can fix the problem.

 ## Check your **@drivename@** firmware